akhodakivskiy/VimFx/documentation/CONTRIBUTING-CODE.md

 Contribute your localization!
 Copy the `extension/locale/en-US` directory and go wild!
 Usually, it’s best to stick to the master branch.

-Tip: If you’re translating into Swedish, run `gulp sync-locales --sv-SE?` to see how many percent is done.
+Tip: If you’re translating into, for example, Swedish, run `gulp sync-locales --sv-SE?` to see how many percent is done.
 All lines (including line numbers) that don’t differ compared to “en-US” are also printed, letting you know what’s left to do.
 Substitute “sv-SE” with the locale you’re working on.

 Also, don’t worry if you can’t get a 100% difference compared to “en-US.”
 Sometimes text strings are very short and will look identical in both languages.